Health and Biomedical Informatics

 Informatics is the study of information: how you collect it, how you organize it and how you use it to solve problems.
 Health & Biomedical Informatics is informatics applied to healthcare and biomedical research.
 Our investigations address questions ranging from the molecular scale (bioinformatics) through the patient scale (clinical informatics) to whole populations (public health informatics).

 What We DoVisit the Programs in Health & Biomedical Informatics at Northwestern University page to learn about our division's educational efforts.
-Browse the Center for Data Science and Informatics calendar for related upcoming events and learn more on the center's website.
+Browse the Center for Biomedical Informatics & Data Science calendar for related upcoming events and learn more on the center's website.

 Meet Our Team

 Professor of Preventive Medicine (Health and Biomedical Informatics)